rnd195/marp-community-themes/theme/border.md

 - By default, images are left-aligned.
 - The `center` keywords centers the image.

+# Privacy notice

+Please, be aware that by using this CSS theme you import fonts from the Google Fonts service.
+Refer to their [Privacy FAQ](https://developers.google.com/fonts/faq/privacy) for more information about using their service.

 # License

 This theme is licensed under the [MIT License](https://github.com/rnd195/my-marp-themes/blob/live/LICENSE).